The Nation's #1 Cookbook Publisher

 - Submit custom fillers in a separate envelope labeled "Fillers."

-- Recipe pages, personal pages, ad pages, and photos will be printed in black ink.
+- Recipe pages, personal pages, ad pages, and photos will be printed in black ink on the paper color you choose.
 Photos can be printed in full-color for an extra charge.

-- Recipe Notes are any non-recipe content that pertains to a specific recipe.
-Anything other than ingredients, directions, contributor name, serving size, and recipe title is a Recipe Note.
+- A recipe note is any content that does not pertain to the preparation of the recipe.
+Anything other than ingredients, directions, contributor name, serving size, or recipe title is a recipe note, regardless of placement.

 - They cannot exceed 4 lines of text (about 375 characters).

-- Examples include recipe history, nutritional information, and suggested uses.
-Recipe Notes are an extra charge.
+- Examples include recipe history, nutritional information, suggested uses, etc. Recipe notes are an extra charge.

 - Within categories, recipes may be further grouped into subcategories.
-There is a limit of 9 subcategories per category.
 Subcategories are an extra charge.

 - A "Desserts" category may have subcategories such as "Cakes," "Pies," "Tortes," "Bars," etc.

-- Subcategory headings will be centered on recipe pages (at the beginning of the section) and appear in the index.
+- Subcategory titles will be centered on recipe pages (at the beginning of the section) and appear in the index.

 - Follow instructions on Recipe Category Envelopes or Recipe Category Sheets (PDF).